Commensurating actions for groups of piecewise continuous transformations: Introduction

-This statement is a corollary of the suggested method, except the last assertion, which requires an additional argument, essentially to rule out irrational rotations of non-standard affine circles.
-The affine case of Corollary \ref{distortedaff} is close to a result recently obtained by Guelman and Liousse \cite{GuL} while this paper was in preparation: they obtain it up to some minor differences: they work with piecewise orientation-preserving piecewise affine self-transformations, and they obtain the conjugation for some power of $\sigma$.
+Here, what is not covered by Theorem \ref{rel_fw_conj_aff} is that the regularization holds in a standard circle.
+In (b), $+$ means that $\varphi$ is orientation-preserving.

-\begin{que} Let $X$ be a disjoint union of two standard circles.
-Let $r$ be an irrational rotation of the first circle (acting trivially on the complement).
-Is $r$ distorted in $\PC_{\mathbf{Aff}}(X)$? \end{que}
+Corollary \ref{distortedaff}(b) is close to a result recently obtained by Guelman and Liousse \cite{GuL} while this paper was in preparation: they obtain, by a different method, and assuming that $\sigma$ is distorted in $\PC^0_{\mathbf{Aff}}(\R/\Z)$, the conjugation for some power of $\sigma$.

 Actually, it is unknown whether the group $\PC_{\mathbf{Aff}}(\R/\Z)$ admits a distorted cyclic subgroup; this question is originally due to Navas \cite[Cor.\ 1.10]{HL}.
-Let us observe that this is equivalent (see Corollary \ref{eqque}, which includes more restatements) to a negative answer to Question \ref{quedisto} for some $r$ (a closely related statement is implicit in \cite{GuL}).
-Actually, the answer to Question \ref{quedisto} is unknown for any $r$.
+The question is also open for $\PC^0_{\mathbf{Aff}}(\R/\Z)$.
+See Corollary \ref{eqque} for some equivalent restatements of these questions.